rfbproto/rfbproto/rfbproto.rst

 hotspot of the cursor, and *width* and *height* indicate the width and height of the cursor in pixels.

-The data consists of the primary and secondary colours for the cursor, followed by one bitmap for the colour and one bitmask for the transparency.
+If either *width* or *height* is zero then there is no data associated with the pseudo-rectangle.
+Otherwise the data consists of the primary and secondary colours for the cursor, followed by one bitmap for the colour and one bitmask for the transparency.
 The bitmap and bitmask both consist of left-to-right, top-to-bottom scanlines, where each scanline is padded to a whole number of bytes floor((*width* + 7) / 8).
 Within each byte the most significant bit represents the leftmost pixel, with a 1-bit meaning the corresponding pixel should use the primary colour, or that the pixel is valid.

 ====================================== ================ ===============
 No. of bytes                           Type             Description